fishcus/KAP-manual/en/integration/tableau.en.md

 ### Other remarks

-When you connect  Tableau to Kyligence Enterprise, it will send a query which trigger full table scan.
+When you connect Tableau to Kyligence Enterprise, it will send a query which triggers full table scan.
 This will take a relatively long time to process the query when the dataset is extremely large.
 There are two ways to avoid this situation

 **Method 1**: You can download Kyligence Tableau Datasource Customization(TDC) file from account website and config it.
 This file is a Kyligence specific connection setting file  which help tableau connect better to Kyligence.